-Staff workstations, including the judge's bench, clerks' workstations, court reporter, and bailiff, must be accessible to the disabled if a staff member currently requires those modifications.
-If accessibility is not currently required, space should be adaptable for accessibility at a later date.
+Staff workstations, including the judge's bench, clerks' workstations,court reporter, and bailiff, must be accessible to the disabled if a staff member currently requires those modification.
+If accessibility is not currently required, the space should be adaptable for accessibility at a later date.

 Best Practice: At least one of each type of courtroom should be accessible to disabled staff immediately.

 The judge's bench need not be accessible initially if the judge it serves is not disabled, but should be adaptable for future needs.
 This will require space to accommodate a wheelchair and unobstructed turning space within the bench, an accessible path to the bench, and an accessible desk with proper knee space.
 The preferred route to the bench within the courtroom shall occur at the same level as the bench.
 Any transition to this raised level (steps, ramp, or lift) should occur outside the courtroom and out of view of the public and court participants.
 For purposes of emergency or security evacuation, as well as ease of independent operation, judges may prefer ramp access.

 Best Practice: Locate ramps or lifts outside the courtroom or at least out of view from the well and public gallery.

 The courtroom clerk's area and the court reporter's station need not be accessible but should be adaptable for future needs.
 This will require space to accommodate a wheelchair and unobstructed turning space within the workspace, an accessible path to these work areas that coincides with the normal circulation path to the area, space to locate a permanent ramp or lift, and an accessible desk.
 Raised floor levels at the clerk's position may be served with movable ramp.

 The attorney tables should be accessible with adequate access to and maneuvering room behind a table.
 Microphones, if provided, should be movable and have a long neck.